railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Properties
 ^^^^^^^^^^

-You now define some default properties so that you do not have to think about which account is used for which transaction every time you do something.
+You now define some default properties, so that you do not have to think about which account is used for which transaction every time you do something.
 The main new properties are the four that associate accounts payable and receivable to partners, and expenses and income to product categories.

 Create properties using :menuselection:`Administration --> Configuration -->
 Parameters --> Configuration Parameters` and then clicking the :guilabel:`New` button.
+You may have switch to ``Extended`` view to be able to access this menu.

 .. table:: Defining Properties